zltnmanya/MOD_FW/README.md

   - custom DFU -- build/dfu_boot.dfu
   - main image -- build/main.dfu

-The images can be flashed using `./tools/flash.sh dfu_boot` and `./tools/flash.sh` respectively.
+The images can be flashed using the script: `./tools/flash.sh`.

 ## Communication
 The device acts as a composite USB device of: